Greenstand/treetracker-admin-api/README.md

 On server, we used a combination of JS and Typescript, and, because the Loopback would load services/controllers from the typescript output folder (dist), so it get tricky to test.

-For the goal of protecting the db, when running test, we will use a separate database.
-Please put the database datasource file on this location:
+For the goal of protecting the shared development database, when running test, we will use a separate database.

+Create a test environment file `server/.env.test` with the test database URL set as follows:

 ```
-[project root dir]/server/src/datasources/treetrackerTest.datasource.json
+DATABASE_URL=postgresql://<user>:<password>@<host>:<port>/<database>?ssl=true
 ```

-NOTE: please do not set this datasource to point to our dev DB, because the tests would clear all the data in the DB.
+NOTE: Please do not set this URL to point to our development database, because the tests will clear all the data in the database.
 It would cause trouble if we don't have any data in the dev DB.

 To locally install postgresDB, this app might be helpful: https://postgresapp.com/